haharimoto/haharimoto/README.md

 ### Hi there 👋
-Trilingual (English, Japanese, Chinese) front end dev in Tokyo
+Trilingual (English, Japanese, Chinese) front-end developer in Tokyo

 📸Content creation on the side